 Undergraduate Training in Ophthalmology

-Examination of the eye and adnexae is an important part of the general examination of a patient.
-The eye may reveal a wide variety of systemic disease and eye pathology is ever more common in the ageing population for whom we need to provide care.
+Examination of the eye and adnexa is an important part of the general examination of a patient.
+The eye may reveal a wide variety of systemic diseases and eye pathology is ever more common in the ageing population for whom we need to provide care.

-An understanding of the effects of eye disease in critical to holistic patient care and reduced visual function has widespread implications on e.g. mobility, independence and psychological wellbeing of all patients.
+An understanding of the effects of eye disease is critical to holistic patient care.
+Reduced visual function can have wide spread implications on the mobility, independence and psychological wellbeing of all patients.

-The following link to the GMC website gives an indication of the skills you should try to acquire as an undergraduate, whatever branch of medicine you hope to practise in.
+The GMC website gives an indication of the skills you should try to acquire as an undergraduate, whatever branch of medicine you hope to practise in.

 Ophthalmology as a Career

-The College's Ophthalmology as a Career 2009 gives an overview of working in ophthalmology including postgraduate training.
+The College’s Thinking about a career in Ophthalmology gives an overview of working in ophthalmology including postgraduate training.

 The companion document Academic Ophthalmology as a Career provides further information to guide undergraduates and trainees.